robotenique/snacker/deliverables/iteration-02.review.md

 #### Goals and/or tasks that were met/completed:

- * The 12 tasks we planned to finish by deliverable 2 Decide on the stack/framework/database
+ * The 12 tasks we planned to finish by deliverable 2 1.Decide on the stack/framework/database
-Setup everyone’s dev environment
+ 2.Setup everyone’s dev environment
-Decide on the frontend look/choose a frontend template Setup basic frontend
+ 3.Decide on the frontend look/choose a frontend template 4.Setup basic frontend
-Decide on and set up database schema
+ 5.Decide on and set up database schema
-Create an account
+ 6.Create an account
-Login
+ 7.Login
-Populate database with some snacks
+ 8.Populate database with some snacks
-Index page
+ 9.Index page
-Search a snack
+ 10.Search a snack
-About/contact page
+ 11.About/contact page
-User create a snack
+ 12.User create a snack
  * We finished all of them!
 In addition, we also implemented displaying all the reviews for a specific snack and creating a new review for a snack.
 And our web app can be run locally with flask as planned.
 We also finished the data relationship diagram and the video in time as planned.

 #### Goals and/or tasks that were planned but not met/completed: